uwspstar/FullStack/CSharp/readme.md

 ### Attribute
 ```
-An attributes is a declarative tag that is used to convey information about the behaviors of various elements (classes, methods, assemblies, structures, enumerators, etc). it is access at compile time or run-time.
-Attributes are declare with a square brackets [] which is places above the elements.
+An attributes is a declarative tag
+that is used to convey information about the behaviors of various elements
+(classes, methods, assemblies, structures, enumerators, etc).
+it is access at compile time or run-time.
+Attributes are declare with a square brackets []
 [Obsolete(“Don’t use Old method, please use New method”, true)]

-For example consider the bellow class.
+//For example consider the bellow class.
 If we call the old method it will through error message.
 public class myClass
 {
     [Obsolete("Don't use Old method, please use New method", true)]

     public string Old() { return "Old"; }